 In a nutshell, AI detectors are looking for specific patterns and characteristics in a text and those often can help differentiate AI content from human-written text.
 Every tool has its own unique proprietary blend of technologies to look at, but there are some common concepts used for AI detection.

 One of them is perplexity.
 It measures the unpredictability of the text.
 AI-generated content usually has lower perplexity, meaning that it’s easier to predict which word comes next.
-Human writing tends to be more perplexing, include more curious word choices, and boast with occasional typos (sure, it’s not something to be proud of under normal circumstances, but in the age of AI, surprisingly it is).
+Human writing tends to be more perplexing, include more curious word choices, and feature occasional typos (sure, it’s not something to be proud of under normal circumstances, but in the age of AI, surprisingly it is).

 Another concept these tools use is burstiness, and it’s related to variation in sentence length and structure.
 AI text usually has lower burstiness, with all sentences being of similar length.
 Human writing usually shows higher burstiness and sometimes comes with excessive love for passive voice and weirdly long sentences.